stormslowly/meetup2/README.md

 First sails shall be installed with npm.

-Second you also need run below commands to install other packages, it is because in this project we also used some third part package.
-Bower is an enhanced package management tool which can handle the package dependience well.
+Second you also need run below commands to install other packages, it is because in this project we also used some third-party package. **Bower** is an enhanced package management tool which can handle the package dependience well.

 - `npm i bower -g`